Mellanox/nic-configuration-operator/README.md

    nodeSelector:
       feature.node.kubernetes.io/network-sriov.capable: "true"
    nicSelector:
-      # nicType selector is mandatory the rest are optional only a single type can be specified.
+      # nicType selector is mandatory the rest are optional.
+Only a single type can be specified.
       nicType: 101b
       pciAddresses:
          - "0000:03:00.0"